 What types of investments do you own at Cashflows & Portfolios?

 At Cashflows & Portfolios, we own a mix of individual Canadian stocks and other ETFs.

 Mark owns a few Canadian bank stocks and utility companies inside his TFSA.
-Same goes for his wife.
+The same goes for his wife.
 He also owns low-cost Exchange Traded Fund (ETF) XAW.
-Joe and his spouse owns indexed ETFs along with some real estate investments trusts (we have posted our top holdings in the member’s Discussion Forum).
+Joe and his spouse also own XAW for international equity exposure along with some dividend stocks and real estate investments trusts (we have posted our top holdings in the member’s Discussion Forum).